raspberrypilearning/testing-vision/en/step_4.md

 --- task ---

-Finally, use the `print_classifications` function provided in the notebook to display the predicitons the model has made.
+Finally, finish the `classify_image` function by adding the `print_classifications` function to the end of it.
+This function is already provided in the notebook and will display the classifications the model has made.

 ```python
   print_classifications(classifications)